maierbn/opendihu/doc/sphinx/developer/function_space.rst

 .. cpp:function:: static constexpr int averageNDofsPerElement()

-  If one assigns every dof to an element it is contained in, the number of degrees of freedom per element (not considering border elements).
+  If one assigns every dof to an element it is contained in, the number of degrees of freedom per element (not considering boundary elements).

 .. cpp:function:: static constexpr int averageNNodesPerElement()

-  If one assigns every node to an element it is contained in, the number of nodes per element (not considering border elements).
+  If one assigns every node to an element it is contained in, the number of nodes per element (not considering boundary elements).

 .. cpp:function:: static double phi(int dofIndex, std::array<double,MeshType::dim()> xi)